snyderjo/ambience/index.md

 ~~Explore adding a pi-specific id to the `ambience.location` table---potentially a pi-specific table.~~
 Done!

-Find a non-hardcoded mechanism by which to associate pi readings with a given location/pi.
+~~Find a non-hardcoded mechanism by which to associate pi readings with a given location/pi.~~  Done!

 ## Concluding Thoughts